eranShou/Iot_WakeWord/xiao-esp32s3-wake-word/README.md

 ## 📞 Support

 For issues or questions:
-1. Check the troubleshooting section above
+1. Review configuration files for correctness
 2. Verify your hardware setup matches requirements
 3. Ensure all dependencies are properly installed
-4. Review configuration files for correctness

 ---